runt18/mojo/examples/moterm_example_app/README.md

-`moterm_example_app` is an example application that embeds [Moterm](../../apps/moterm), uses it to provide a prompt, and allows it to be connected to other applications (which should implement the `mojo.terminal.TerminalClient` interface).
+`moterm_example_app` is an example application that embeds [Moterm](../../apps/moterm), uses it to provide a prompt, and allows it to be connected to other applications (which should provide the `mojo.terminal.TerminalClient` service).

 ## Running